BrickMMO/tasks/digital-presence.markdown

 ## Submitting this Task

-After you have completed your Markdown Portfolio submit your GitHub Pages URL in the **Markdown Portfolio** assignment in [Blackboard](https://learn.humber.ca/).
+After you have made your digital assets professional and consistent, submit your links in the **Digital Presence** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)